webdevholland/100-days-of-code/log.md

 **Quick Notes**:
 * Array = collection (see Links for the day).
 Square brackets used to hold array of items '[ ]'.
 Add to an array with '.push'.
 Remove from array with '.splice'.
 These are examples of methods (method = ability).
 * 'If' / 'else' statement introduced.
 'If' statement can stand on its own without 'else' block.
-* Higher-order function part I: function accepting another function as an argument.
-To see example, scroll down to Day 1 of this Log and within Links, click next to CodePen #2.
-In CodePen #2, 'ChristinesFunction' is function passed as argument.
+* Higher-order function, part I: function accepting another function as an argument.
+To see example, scroll down to Day 1 of this Log and within Links, click next to CodePen #2 or "Object example" hyperlink.
+See line 1 in JS editor of Object example Pen which shows function called 'ChristinesFunction' passed as argument.

 **Thoughts:**
 * Heard of array before, also thought of it as list of items.